-- Create Brand Awareness - With a single branded website, you can significantly increase awareness and reduce the costs associated with advertising, media buying firm, and brand promotion.
+- Create Brand Awareness - With a single branded website, you can significantly increase awareness and reduce the costs associated with advertising, media buying, and brand promotion.

 - Streamlined Buying Process - By replicating critical aspects of the simple B2C buying process, wholesale customers will benefit from a faster checkout.
 With some adjustments such as pricing, payment method, and other options, the site will offer a consumer-like experience for B2B buyers.

 - Management of A Single Catalog - By combining all your products in a single database, designed to account for B2B as well as B2C needs, you can limit the number of resources required to update and manage your catalog.

 - Easier Maintenance and Lower Costs - A one-site solution reduces almost every aspect of technical support and expenses, from coding to integrating with CRM and ERP.